Vrekt/QueueSniper/README.md

 Add QueueSniper to your discord server via this link: https://discordapp.com/oauth2/authorize?&client_id=513096941693960223&scope=bot

-Once QueueSniper has joined run the command .setup and QueueSniper will guide you through the setup process.
+Once QueueSniper has joined make sure it has an administrator role and run the command .setup and QueueSniper will guide you through the setup process.

 # Help
 refer to .help